×

 • Asset Division: Many LGBT couples are co-owners of assets like businesses, houses, bank accounts, etc. If the marriage fails, the personal and financial stakes are high.
 With a qualified and skilled LGBT family attorney in your corner, dividing these assets fairly will not be challenging.
 An attorney will protect your financial interests.

 • Protection From Creditors: In a divorce, it’s not just the assets that are divided.
 You and your spouse will split the debts accrued in the course of the marriage.
-An LGBT family lawyer will oversee the division of debts to ensure each party is responsible for their own accumulated debt.
+Our LGBT family lawyer will oversee the division of debts to ensure each party is responsible for their own accumulated debt.

 What Is the Difference Between Consent Orders, Parenting Agreements, and Child Custody Agreements in North Carolina?